pritchardtom/translation_comparison/README.md

 ## To-Do

-- Add function for dealing with input_file i.e., save file to pandas df, batch the translations, and save them to df.
-  - Already written, just need to tweak to include in translator.py
+- Investigate BLEU NLTK doc for best scores possible.
-- Add BLEU scores, and check API docs as some may provide this already.
+- Check API docs as some may provide their own BLEU scores too.
-  - Although, a few seem to produce a variant of this, i.e., confidence in the translation itself.
-- The single_sentence_translate function should return a dictionary of the translations, rather than print them?
-- Modify some of the args to be optional/required etc.  Check argparse doc for params.
+- Deal with erroneous languages by searching LANG_CODES.
+  - Should also obtain the codes for each API too, "fr", "de", et cetera.
 - Add date_time stamp to file outputs to avoid creating duplicates/overwriting.
 - Add option for simple file with just source sentences, and no gold standard